Authored by the expert who managed and guided the team behind the Laos Property Pack

 What quality upgrade do I get at $300k in Vientiane in 2026?

-Yes, $300k can buy a property in a newer building in Vientiane, especially outside the very priciest micro-locations, because this budget supports around 110 to 140 square meters even in many central pricing scenarios, or a smaller unit in a newer serviced project with modern finishes.
+Yes, $300,000 can absolutely buy a property in a newer Vientiane building right now, especially outside the very priciest micro-locations, because this budget supports around 110 to 140 square meters even in many central Vientiane pricing scenarios.

 Can $300k buy a 2-bedroom in Vientiane in 2026 in good areas?